BryanValc/Plugin-Template-Kt/README.md

   <img src="https://i.imgur.com/cL6yz85.png" />
 </a>

 Kotlin-based framework for PaperMC plugins that leverages Kotlin’s ergonomics and includes all the essential features for commercial plugins.
-It's Batteries Included and Opinionated (we prefer SQL, and MongoDB isn’t our thing – but you can integrate it if you like! 🚀).
+It's Batteries Included and Opinionated.

 ## Current State of the Project ⚠️